 Contractor: J B Nelson

 Description: The building faces east and is a three story structure which sits on a hill overlooking Lake Sisseton on the west side.
-The building is located on landscaped grounds.
+The building is located on landscaped grounds in the center of the city.
 Rusticated Marquette rain-drop sandstone in a reddish hue from Michigan, forms the first story.
-The second and third stories are built with smooth, buff-coloured Bedford limestone.
+The second and third stories are built with smooth, buff-colored Bedford limestone.
 On the east front, the main door is flanked by polished double Corinthian columns and topped by a complete entablature with a broken segmental arched pediment.
 A cornice and balustrade conceal a low-pitched roof.
 The neo-class detailing carries through to the central metal-domed tower 58 feet above the roofline, with a large clock on each of its four sides.
 The building is 79 feet by 116 feet.
 Inside are murals, metalwork, marble-topped counters and stained glass.
-On the north side is the Martin County Security Building constructed in 1974.
+On the north side is the County Security Building constructed in 1974.

 See: The architect Charles E Bell of Minneapolis, Minnesota designed many courthouses.